denisgaribovic/machine-learning-with-python/README.md

 - **Model Evaluation:** Using metrics like accuracy, precision, recall, F1 score, and ROC-AUC to assess model performance.
 - **Feature Engineering:** Techniques to transform raw data into meaningful features that improve model performance.
 - **One-Hot Encoding:** Converting categorical variables into a form that can be provided to machine learning algorithms.
+- **Feature Scaling:** Normalizing or standardizing features to ensure they contribute equally to the model, commonly using techniques like Min-Max Scaling or Standardization.
 - **Hyperparameter Tuning:** Techniques such as Grid Search and Random Search to find the best model parameters.
 - **Data Visualization:** Using libraries like Matplotlib and Seaborn to create insightful visualizations of the data and model results.